 Entry into the Sixth Form is determined by GCSE results and the exact requirements are as set out below.
 Offers of places in the Sixth Form are confirmed when GCSE results are published, but all prospective Sixth Formers will be invited to participate in the Induction programme which takes place in June or July.

-Minimum entry requirements for September 2020 are detailed fully in the Admissions Policy 2020 booklet.
-This can be downloaded from the menu on the left hand side:
+Minimum entry requirements for September 2021 are detailed fully in the Admissions Policy 2021 booklet.
+This can be downloaded below:

 - All candidates should have a GCSE grade of 6/7/8/9 in English Language and Mathematics.